myNBGcode/E-commerceEnterprise/README.md

 Create a hosted session with the above card details and provide the session ID to execute a pay call.

-After rendering the ACS emulator from the response choose &quot;Authentication failed&quot; and press &quot;Submit&quot;
+After rendering the ACS emulator choose &quot;Not Authenticated&quot; and press &quot;Submit&quot;

 The payment should be declined